TypeStrong/fork-ts-checker-webpack-plugin/README.md

 ```

 ## Motivation ##
 There is already similar solution - [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader).
+You can
-The problem with atl is that it's slower in some cases.
+add `CheckerPlugin` and delegate checker to the separate process.
+The problem with `awesome-typescript-laoder` is that it's a lot slower
+than [ts-loader](https://github.com/TypeStrong/ts-loader) on incremental build in our case (~20s vs ~3s).
+Secondly, we use [tslint](https://palantir.github.io/tslint/) and we wanted to run this also on separate process.
+This is why we've created this plugin.
+The performance is great because of reusing Abstract Syntax Trees between compilations and sharing
+these trees with tslint.
+We can also scale checker with multi-process mode - it will split work between processes to utilize maximum cpu
+power.

 ## Options ##
 **tsconfig** `string` - Path to tsconfig.json file.
 If not set, plugin will use `path.resolve(compiler.options.context, './tsconfig.json')`.